-- learner progress over time. - " Support schools to effectivley report on learner progress to parents/carers. - " Work in partnership with schools and local authorities to develop performance indicators, both quantitative and qualitative, which effectively captures the progress of schools and settings against the four purposes of the new curriculum. - " Work in partnership with schools and local authorities to adopt a revised accountability model, which will include robust quality assurance processes, to ensure that there are clear and appropriate lines of accountability at all levels for regional school improvement.
+- " Support schools to effectivley report on learner progress to parents/carers. - " Work in partnership with schools and local authorities to develop performance indicators, both quantitative and qualitative, which effectively captures the progress of schools and settings against the four purposes of the new curriculum. - " Work in partnership with schools and local authorities to adopt a revised accountability model, which will include robust quality assurance processes, to ensure that there are clear and appropriate lines of accountability at all levels for regional school improvement.

-OBJECTIVE 2: DEVELOPING A HIGH-QUALITY EDUCATION PROFESSION

-Improving the teaching & learning in our schools Improve Teaching Support schools in responding to the education reform journey, with strong emphasis on pedagogy, effective teaching and 2.1 action research Ensure effective and consistent implementation of formative assessment principles and strategies across and within all schools Ensure consistency of messages in GwE Professional Learning and support for schools regarding the 4 purposes and pedagogy, including the 12 pedagogical principles Support schools to implement the key principles of the assessment guidance Support cross sector collaboration to ensure consistency of effective teaching practice to support learner transition 2.2 Y Gymraeg In collaboration with the Local Authorities: Support schools to promote the benefits of bilingualism and the benefits of Welsh-medium education; Support and incentivise the development of the growth of Welsh-medium provision in the English-medium schools; Develop a professional learning offer for the Welsh Language in preparation for the Curriculum for Wales (3-16) and strengthen collaboration / transition from primary to secondary sector;

-medium of Welsh.

-Government target for a million Welsh speakers;

-Develop the informal use of Welsh through the 'Siarter iaith' and 'Cymraeg Campus';
+OBJECTIVE 2: DEVELOPING A HIGH-QUALITY EDUCATION PROFESSION Improving the teaching & learning in our schools 2.1 Improve Teaching Support schools in responding to the education reform journey, with strong emphasis on pedagogy, effective teaching and action research Ensure effective and consistent implementation of formative assessment principles and strategies across and within all schools Ensure consistency of messages in GwE Professional Learning and support for schools regarding the 4 purposes and pedagogy including the 12 pedagogical principles Support schools to implement the key principles of the assessment guidance Support cross sector collaboration to ensure consistency of effective teaching practice to support learner transition 2.2 Y Gymraeg In collaboration with the Local Authorities: " Support schools to promote the benefits of bilingualism and the benefits of Welsh-medium education; " Support and incentivise the development of the growth of Welsh-medium provision in the English-medium schools; " Develop a professional learning offer for the Welsh Language in preparation for the Curriculum for Wales (3-16) and strengthen collaboration / transition from primary to secondary sector; " Promote the profile of the Welsh language amongst leaders in preparation for the Curriculum for Wales and the Welsh Government target for a million Welsh speakers; " Develop the informal use of Welsh through the 'Siarter iaith' and 'Cymraeg Campus'; " Develop the language skills of the education workforce to expand the proportion who can teach and work through the medium of Welsh.